chamcham002/digiClock/README.md

 # digiClock
-building a digital clock with html, css, and javascript
+building a digital clock that changes its background with html, css, and javascript.